kontena/pharos-docs/addons/kontena-storage.md

         - `config` - Config settings applied to all OSDs on the node unless overridden by devices or directories.
 See the [config settings](#ceph-osd-configuration) below.
     - [Storage selection settings](#storage-selection-settings)
 - `dashboard` - Storage dashboard settings
     - `enabled` - `true` or `false`, indicating if dashboard service should be enabled for the storage cluster.
+Default: `false`
+- `filesystem` - Storage shared filesystem settings
+    - `enabled` - `true` or `false`, indicating if shared filesystem should be enabled for the storage cluster.
+Default: `false`
+    - `pool` - Filesystem storage pool settings.
+        - `replicated` - Settings for the replicated pool.
+            - `size` - The number of copies of the data in the pool.
 - `placement` - Placement configuration for the cluster services.
 See [placement configuration](#placement-configuration-settings) below.
 - `resources` - Resource configuration for the cluster services.
 See [resource configuration](#resources-configuration-settings) below.
+- `pool` - Storage pool settings.
+    - `replicated` - Settings for the replicated pool.
+        - `size` - The number of copies of the data in the pool.

 #### Storage Selection Settings